kasper-piskorski/docs/pages/documentation/3-core-api/simple-schema-definition.md

 {% include note.html content="Explicitly specifying which **Role Types** an **Entity Type** can play allows us to control our data more easily.
 Essentially it would prevent us from accidentally saying that a movie starred in another movie." %}

-Now finally we can specify that Patrick Stewart was in Star Trek Nemesis.
+Now, finally, we can specify that Patrick Stewart was in Star Trek Nemesis.
 First we create an instance of the Relation Type: